slak1/Doreq/README.md

     DoReq.py PythonFromCurlFile login pass

-PythonFromCurlFile - You can create it by CurlToPy.js
+PythonFromCurlFile - You can create this file by CurlToPy.js.It must to be  at same folder as DoReq.py

 login - argument no.2 login to page you want to request ( It stays in "Origin" key created file from CurlToPy.js